smorrrs/KQ-IV-Resources/kq_iv_glitches_and_skips.md

 Issue: Need to also find a way to get the gold key or get past Lolotte's door without it

-Allows Skipping:
+Allows skipping everything exept:
+- Bow
-- Everything except bow
+- Amulet

 Estimated Save: 15 min